chatcharoen/dbsec-workshop/Lab_Guides/DV/200/README.md

 ## Introduction

-This is the ***second*** of several labs which are part of **Oracle Database Security Workshop.** This workshop will walk you through the process configuring, validating and using all of Oracle's Database Security products
+This is one of several labs which are part of **Oracle Database Security Workshop.** This workshop will walk you through the process configuring, validating and using all of Oracle's Database Security products

 ### Oracle Database Vault Multi-Factor Authorization

 Oracle Database Vault Multi-Factor Authorization extends access controls beyond the traditional role based and even more sophisticated label based access control found in the Oracle Database.
 Using multi-factor authorization, access to databases can be restricted to a specific subnet or application server, creating a virtual trusted path for data access.
 Limiting data access to approved applications can be achieved using Oracle Database Vault factors in combination with Oracle Database Vault Realms or Command Rules.

 The Oracle Database, and Oracle Database Vault, provides a number of built-in Factors, such as IP address, that can be used individually or together in combination with other security rules to significantly raise the level security for an existing application.
 In addition to the built-in Factors provided by Database Vault, you can add custom factors to meet your own business requirements.

 # Getting Started

 ***To log issues***, click here to go to the [github oracle](https://github.com/kwazulu/dbsec-workshop/issues/new) repository issue submission form.

-## Required Artifacts

-- The following lab requires:
-  - Laptop (Windows, Mac or Linux)
-  - Internet Access
-  - Oracle VPN/SSL Array Connectivity
-  - VNC

 ##	Here is a summary of the users used in these labs.
   -	DBV_OWNER_PDB1 / Oracle123 – User with DVOWNER role to manage Database Vault security policies